 In other words, there should be some initial text signifying that this is, indeed, a legally binding document and that the contents affect the signer's legal rights.
 Titling it "Release of Liability" or "Waiver" is a good start, and printing a warning just below the title is a good way to support the evidence.

-Typically, these are written in the form of "I agree to_" statements.
-Remember, these need to cover ALL your bases.
-Here are a couple of sample statements:
+Typically, these are written in the form of "I agree to" statements.
+Remember, these need to cover ALL your bases, and all of the applicable laws and considerations should be clearly defined.
+Here are a couple of example sentences:

 I hereby agree that Capital City Spelunking (CCS) is not responsible for any accidents that may occur in the Capitalian Cave Chain or other CCS property.